crane-9/cs260/assignment7/README.md

 >`simplehash.cpp` and `simplehash.h`

-My design is for a simple array-based hashtable, which stores strings.
-Currently, collisions are handled by overwriting the previous data, and the single hash method is very simple.
+My design for a simple array-based hashtable stores strings.
+Collisions are handled by overwriting the previous data, and the single hash method is very simple.

 Its four main methods are:
 - `void insert(string data)`: Inserts a single string into the table.
 This hashes, but does not check for collisions.